-When Joyce Opoku started Lucky Child Day Care Centre in 2007, it was just a small house converted into a day care center.
+When Joyce Opoku started Lucky Child Early Education Centre (then Lucky Child Day Care Centre) in 2007, it was just a small house converted into a day care center.
 With her passion for education and helping her community, Joyce was committed to providing young children with the strong educational foundation needed before entering primary school.
 However, the school building was in need of renovations to fully convert the home into a working school.
 This is when Joyce began the IDP Rising Schools Program (IDPRSP) to receive access to loans and financial literacy and school management training.
 Through the program, Joyce took out a loan of 2,000 GHS (374 USD) to renovate her school’s infrastructure, including tiling the floors, installing windows, and colorfully painting the building to make it more fun and welcoming.

 Since the training, I have been able to decide which of my school’s needs that are most important to do, and those that can wait.
 Joyce Opoku